anitakumarijena/Number_Classifier/README.md

 # Number_Classifier
-This model is to identifying the hand written number.
+This model is to identifying the hand written number.By using neural network the image is classified.A model is made  using tensorflow and keras library.

 ### Install